The 10 Best Gaming Keyboards with Programmable Macro Keys

 Not all keyboards game the same.
 While an entry-level gamer can soldier on with a standard-grade keyboard that they fished out of the bargain bin, an upgrade in gaming proficiency truly requires an upgrade in gear.

-On the other end, drowning in features like rainbows of RGB configurations, numbers of programmable macro keys, what angle a keyboard should rest at, and many others choices can lead to option paralysis, twitching and drooling in front of your computer from fried brain matter.
+On the other end, drowning in features like rainbows of RGB configurations, numbers of programmable macro keys, what angle a keyboard should rest at, and many other choices can lead to option paralysis, twitching, and drooling in front of your computer from fried brain matter.

-We here at GamingTopTens want to help you find that perfect match, so below we are sifting through the online data dump of technology specs and rating our top picks for gaming keyboards with programmable macro keys.
+We want to help you find that perfect match, so below we are sifting through the online data dump of technical specs and rating our top picks for gaming keyboards with programmable macro keys.

 Aesthetically, I’m really drawn toward Redragon products because they consistently incorporate beautiful and simple RGB color bands into their designs.
 There are 5 programmable macro keys available (G1-G5) laid out on the top section of the keyboard, and off to the side of these keys are dedicated media buttons which make movie watching and Netflix binging much easier.